ryanw-mobile/GMap2ICal/README.md

 ## TLDR - Status

-Basic functionality restored.
-More configurations will be provided through the UI instead of the config file.
+This App is fully functional.

+UI will be improved by providing more configurable items, and be more user friendly.

+More unit tests are being written to increase coverage.
+My only wish is that if Greg got a chance getting in here, he won't be leaving disappointed by not seeing the tests he expected.

 This is my first non-Android Kotlin project.
-I am still finding out the right architecture and pattern for it.
 It is within expectation that everything inside this project can be messy.
 I treat this as my playground that allows me to make all kinds of experiments and mistakes.
 While I thank you for your visit, I would appreciate if you could take things easy when you see me doing something crazy here.
 Thank you.

 ## Background